ax-va/Advanced-JavaScript-Course-Khan-2024/terms.md

 JavaScript is standardized as ECMAScript by the *Ecma International* standards organization.
 Within Ecma International, the *Technical Committee 39* (TC39) is responsible for developing the JavaScript language.

-**stack overflow = an error that is thrown when the call stack gets filled up to its limit and can no longer hold more entries**
+**stack overflow = an error that is thrown when the stack gets filled up to its limit and can no longer hold more entries**

-An example of the *stack overflow* error would be an error with infinite recursion of a function:
+1. An example of the *stack overflow* in the *call stack* error would be an error with infinite recursion of a function:

 ```javascript
 function foo() {